Mapping Meta Fields with Meta Keys in Fluent Forms

 - Note that, when the Field Group is not Post Type then meta fields mapping is required.
 Since the advanced custom fields(ACF) mapping will not work if the meta fields are not mapped for the other field groups.

-In this example, the post form has a Post Title, Post Content, Categories, Simple Text & Numeric Field.
-Like the example given below:
+- In this example, the post form has a Post Title, Post Content, Categories, Simple Text & Numeric Field.
+Like the example given below –

 - To get the Meta Keys, you have to copy the Name of the fields from the Field Group added using the Custom Fields plugin.

 - After you’re done adding these fields, click the Save Feed button.
 Now fill out the post form and click on Submit.

-Next, go to the Posts page to check if the post has been submitted.
+- Next, go to the Posts page to check if the post has been submitted.
 You will find the ‘Demo Post’ here, then click on this post title.

 Meta Fields Mapping with Product Form

-For the product form, you have to create another post form.
-And for demonstration purposes, the form includes Post Title, Post Content, Price & Product Status fields.
+- And for demonstration purposes, the form includes Post Title, Post Content, Price & Product Status fields.

 - Then go to the Post Feed of your form, and copy the Name of the fields from the field group.
 Click on Add Meta Field & paste this into the Meta Key option in the Meta Fields Mapping section.

 - Then go back to your product form to fill it up with some data.
-Like the example given below.
+Like the example given below-

-- You will find ‘Demo Post again’ included in the Post Edit page.
-Where you can see the Product Title & Product Status values.
+- You will find ‘Demo Post again’ included on the Post Edit page,where you can see the Product Title & Product Status values.

 - So, this is how you can map meta fields using meta keys in Fluent Forms!